heinrichkortsch/dti_workshop_2025/docs/part 2 get creative/index.md

 1. **Choose a project idea** from the list below, or start your own.
 2. **Build the basic version first.** This helps you get familiar with both hardware and software aspects.
 3. **Take it further:** Each project idea comes with suggestions on how to extend, modify, or personalize your prototype.
-4. **Start your own!**
+4. **Get creative:** Use or combine the ideas and suggestions, research the web or use your own imagination to start your own prototype.

 ## Components – What can you use?

 You can use all hardware listed on the [Components](../components.md) page.
 Feel free to combine and experiment with any parts you like!

 *If you have suggestions for other interesting components for future workshops, just let us know!*